historic-trails/website/sites/watrous-la-junta.md

 caption=" A map outlining the John Scolly land grant.
 Hand-drawn by Harry C. Myers, 1989 Fort Union superintendent. " image-url="john-scolly.jpg" source-url="https://digitalrepository.unm.edu/wagon_tracks/vol3/iss3/"%}
-On March 27, 1843, James Giddings and several other men from Spain wrote a petition to the New Mexican governor [Manuel Armijo](http://newmexicohistory.org/2014/01/16/manuel-armijo/), asking for rights to ten leagues of La Junta and the valley surrounding it.
-In the petition, Giddings, along with ten other men, outlined the land, noting its rich soil that would be used for planting crops, raising sheep for wool, constructing mills and creating a civilization with “a population composed of laborious and enterprising men"[^Stanley5].
+On March 27, 1843, James Giddings, along with nine other SPanish men, composed a petition to the New Mexican governor [Manuel Armijo](http://newmexicohistory.org/2014/01/16/manuel-armijo/), asking for the rights to ten leagues of La Junta and the valley surrounding it.
+In the petition, Giddings described the La Junta area in great detail, noting its rich soil.
+He and the men planned to use the area for planting crops, raising sheep, and building mills.
+They hoped to create a town with “a population composed of laborious and enterprising men"[^Stanley5].
 The process of obtaining this land proved difficult, however.
-Though Armijo had approved the petition, allowing them a year and a half to begin cultivating the land, the original petitioners did not gain ownership of the land until May 1846, under Mexican Governor Manuel Armijo [^Kosmider24].
-Stanley writes that they were sent away by members of the Jicarilla Apache Nation [^Stanley6].
-Many of the original petitioners shied away after this, leaving the grant to just a few men: John Scolly, William T. Smith, Alexander Barclay, and, later, Samuel Watrous.
+Though Armijo approved the petition, gratning them nearly two year's time to begin cultivating, the original petitioners did not recieve complete ownership of the land until three years later, in May, 1846.
+These land grantees did not recieve a particularily warm welcome from the indigenous tribes of the area.
+Theft of livestock and other goods became commonplace.
+Many of the original petitioners shied away due to repeated theft.
+The John Scolly Grant was left to just a few men: John Scolly, William T. Smith, Alexander Barclay, and, later, Samuel Watrous [^Stanley6].

 ## “An abode for men and animals”[^Kosmider25]:Barclay’s Fort

-On June 11, 1846, Alexander Barclay, along with Joseph Doyle, laid the first adobe brick of Fort Barclay.
+On June 11, 1846, Alexander Barclay, along with the help of Joseph Doyle, laid the first adobe brick of Fort Barclay.
 Consisting of over forty rooms, the fort was described as “an abode for men and animals...formidable” [^25Kosmider] by U.S. Attorney for the Terrioty of New Mexico, W.W.H.
 Davis in November 1853.
 Davis, however, was not pleased with the interior of the fort, noting it was reminiscent of some “old state prison where the good and great of former times have languished away their lives” [^Greenwood].
 Despite such a scathing remark, many travelers of the Santa Fe Trail stopped here to rest, acquire goods and supplies, and escape the elements and potential indigenous attacks [^Kosmider26].
-Barclay later attempted to sell the fort to the U.S. Army, but they declined the offer.
-In 1856, William Kroening bought Fort Barclay and the land around it [^Greenwood3]
+Barclay later attempted to sell the fort to the U.S. Army, but they declined the offer, instead building
+[Fort Union](https://www.nps.gov/foun/index.htm) just a few miles away[^Birchell].
+In 1856, William Kroening purchased Fort Barclay [^Greenwood3].
+A flood in 1900 washed away all remains of the fort [^Birchell1].

 ## “A New Englander with a thirst for adventure”[^Clark39]